This post is about the article on climate change that Paul Duignan of Stuff NZ wrote, which sparked our interest.

-This is how climate change is presented to the public, like a drip-feed.
+He said that climate change is presented to the public like a drip-feed.
 “Fed first part of the process- work the diagnosis – without having time to formulate clear treatment options”, Duignan says.

-The report added that the regional and local government wanted to consult with the coastal community.
-Their goal is to create response and options to climate change.
+The report added that the regional and local governments wanted to consult with the coastal community.
+Their goal is to create responses and options to climate change.

 The writer relates his many experiences as a strategist, particularly in community engagement.
-There are usually two ends of the spectrum when consulting with the community, he said.
+He said there are usually two ends of the spectrum when consulting with the community.

-The first end is when the government goes to the community with the intention of just letting the people speak out, providing data and information.
+The first end is when the government goes to the community intending just to let the people speak out, providing data and information.

-The other end is when the government comes to the community with a plan and just tells them what is going to happen.
+The other end is when the government comes to the community with a plan and tells them what will happen.
 These approaches are obviously on the extremes.

-When it comes to dealing with climate change hazards, the best approach is to be somewhere in the middle between the two ends of the spectrum, Duignan suggests.
+When dealing with climate change hazards, the best approach is to be somewhere in the middle between the two ends of the spectrum, Duignan suggests.

 The reality is that when the community realizes the weight of the problem, they will soon ask for information and solutions, he added.